wala/graph4code/README.md

 We used the above pipeline to demonstrate the scalability of Graph4CodeGen by creating a code knowledge graph of 2 billion facts about code.
 This graph was created using 1.3 million Python program and 47 million forum posts.
 The graph files are available [here](https://archive.org/download/graph4codev1).
 To load and query this data, please follow the instructions here: https://github.com/wala/graph4code/blob/master/docs/load_graph.md.
 We also provide scripts for creating a docker image with the graph database ready to use.

+We list below the steps needed to create your own graph.

 ## Requirements